Zywave/booster/src/_areas/design-system/visuals/iconography.md

 ---
 ## Icon overview

-Within ZUI, icons play a crucial role in our visual library.
+Within Booster, icons play a crucial role in our visual library.
 They can be divided into two main categories: Navigation and System icons.

 <Spacer size="small"/>